“I am the good shepherd.” (John 10:11).

-The words that troubled me are in print, so I’m able to review them and listen to them over and over again, trying to make sure I’m hearing what was really said.
-This highly regarded teacher is someone who I greatly respect.
-I listen to his podcast.
+The author, a highly regarded pastor-teacher, is someone whom I greatly respect.
+I listen often to his podcast.
 So when he said in an interview that the word “shepherd” was irrelevant, he got my attention.
 Here’s the quote, admittedly removed from context:

 “That word [shepherd] needs to go away.
 Jesus talked about shepherds because there was one over there in a pasture he could point to . . .
 I’ve never seen a flock.
 I’ve never spent five minutes with a shepherd.
 It was culturally relevant in the time of Jesus but it’s not culturally relevant anymore.”
 (Leadership Journal, May 28, 2007).

-For one thing, his position elevates personal experience to an unworthy height while it sells people short.
+For one thing, his position elevates (his) personal experience to an unworthy height while it sells people short.
 Meaningful knowledge cannot be tethered to what I myself have seen and done.
-It is entirely possible affirm as “true” something that is alien to my own life experience.
-My own story can never be an adequate measure of what is worthy and helpful.
 And it is also possible that intelligent people are capable of comprehending the meaning of a metaphor that is foreign to their own time and culture.

 Jesus didn’t use the word “shepherd” because there was one in a field that he could see and point to.
 Jesus used “shepherd” because he had read Isaiah and the Psalms.
 The concept came to him from Israel’s history, not a Judean hillside.

 But beyond that there is this practical matter.
-If you jettison the biblical image of a “shepherd” what will you replace it with?
-Is there anything that we can see and identify that offers a suitable and adequate substitute the Biblical image?
+If you jettison the biblical image of a “shepherd” what will you use in its place?
+Is there anything that we can see or identify that offers an adequate substitute for the Biblical image?
 What speaks most powerfully to the deepest needs of our life?

 The Lord is . . . my adviser?
 We need far more than advice.
-The Lord is . . . my boss?
+The Lord is . . . my boss or CEO?
 That hardly stirs our affections.
-The Lord is . . . my CEO?
-These days that stirs nothing but disdain and distrust.
 The Lord is my . . . coach?
 That might get at what we need.
 Personal coaching is big these days.
 The Lord is my . . . counselor?
 Maybe – but good counselors pay close attention to boundaries.
-The shepherd risks his life for the sheep.
+The shepherd risks his life the sheep.
 Counselor is close, but not quite there.

-Maybe what we need is exactly what Psalm 23 says.
+Maybe what we need is exactly what Jesus said he was in John 10:11.
 We need a shepherd.

 How do you see it?
 Why does it matter that Jesus is a “good shepherd?”
-Could he meet you in the details of your life as something else?
+Could he meet you in the details of your life or at your point of deepest need as something else?